GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary-url-api/index.md

   </figcaption>
 </figure>

 If you've optimized your images correctly the Lighthouse audit should have a perfect score.
-As you can see the page load time is down by 4.05 secs.
+As you can see First Meaningful Paint is down by 2.5 secs.
 That is impressive.

 _Lighthouse audit results when images are not optimized._